joannahong/Lip2Wav-pytorch/README.md

 ## Pretrained Model
 Pretrained model of Chemistry Lectures is only available now.
 You can download the model [here](https://www.dropbox.com/sh/p6ljz9knhegxudl/AAAe63m0mpOZjUDbXbmkKROla?dl=0).

-## Notice
-I have tried to match official implementation as much as possible, but it may have some mistakes, so please be careful of using this implementation.
-Also, feel free to tell me any suggestion for this repository.
-Thank you!

 ## Acknowledgements